Homogeneous spaces over an abelian variety: A question of Colliot-Thélène and Iyer

-which induces the long exact sequence in cohomology:
+which gives rise to the exact sequence in cohomology:

-Since ${}_n T$ is a finite multiplicative group, by Corollary~\ref{cancelling_etale_coho}, there exists an étale isogeny of $A$ such that the image of $x$ in $H^2(A, {}_n T)$ becomes constant, and hence trivial because $x$ is trivial at the origin by hypothesis.
-Therefore, by pulling back $x$ along this étale isogeny, we see that $x$ becomes a multiple of $n$ in $H^1(A, T)$, and is thus generically trivial by the choice of $n$. \end{proof}
+Since ${}_n T$ is a finite multiplicative group, Corollary~\ref{cancelling_etale_coho} implies that there exists an étale isogeny $f$ of $A$ such that the image of $x$ in $H^2(f^{-1}(U), {}_n T)$ becomes constant, and hence trivial, as $x$ is trivial at the origin by hypothesis.
+Therefore, after pulling back along this étale isogeny, the class $x$ becomes a multiple of $n$ in $H^1(f^{-1}(U), T)$, and is thus generically trivial by the choice of $n$. \end{proof}